pwang649/myWiki/docs/Robotics/Control/Optimal_Control.md

 In calculus of variations, the optimal control problem is first converted into an unconstrained optimization problem with the help of Lagrange multipliers.
 Next, we find the first-order necessary conditions for the optimal solution of this unconstrained optimization problem.
 These first-order optimality conditions can be used to find a "locally optimal" solution to the optimal control problem.

-Mathematically, the beocens is a bit involved but 9 hare attempted to beovide a snapshot, alleit handwavey, of what it entails.
+Mathematically, the problem is a bit involved but I have attempted to provide a snapshot, albeit handwavey, of what it entails.

 The unconstrained optimization problem has the following objective (ignoring control bounds for brevity):